RSE and PSHE

 The children grow more confident about aspects of their own lives, their self-esteem, their health, their beliefs, their relationships with others, and their ability to express their feelings and to cope with life’s problems.
 We encourage pupils to participate in these discussions and activities, which lead to a greater awareness of their social and moral responsibilities.

-Both PSHE and EPR are also taught as part and parcel of our RE curriculum and in our focus on the Gospel values which encapsulate what the Government has defined as British Values.
+Both PSHE and RSE are also taught as part and parcel of our Science and RE curriculums and in our focus on the Gospel values which encapsulate what the Government has defined as British Values.
 The Government has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 These values are very much part of what we teach and how we are at St Thomas’.